[Investigation] Exclusive: Lukashenko plotted murders in Germany

 "Somewhere in the EU, like Germany, would be hugely problematic, somewhere like Ukraine ... is more wide open [for a KGB strike]," Mark Galeotti, a British academic at the Royal United Services Institute, a think-tank in London, said.

-"They [the KGB] are active abroad in monitoring politically active émigrés, buy they're much more interested in domestic security," Galeotti said.
+"They [the KGB] are active abroad in monitoring politically active émigrés, but they're much more interested in domestic security," Galeotti said.

 "I've never heard anyone [in security circles], even from ...
 Poland or the Baltic states, say: 'Oh, there's a problem or serious operation under way'," he added.